-- a.
+- b.
 Vendor will describe all BYOL Products as BYOL in the Store and to Google.
-Vendor will not make a BYOL Product available through the Store unless Vendor has made a non-BYOL product available through the Store.
+Vendor will not make a BYOL Product available through the Store unless Vendor has made a non-BYOL Product available through the Store.

-- b.
-All BYOL Products offered in the Store are without a charge to Customer and without any revenue sharing with Google.
+- c.
+All BYOL Products are offered without a charge to Customer through the Store and without any revenue sharing with Google.
 Google has no obligation to track usage or collect payments from Customers with respect to BYOL Products.

-- c.
+- d.
 For all BYOL Products, the following terms in the Agreement do not apply: